Tidal-Flow/code-colab/README.md

    - The Yuma Consensus mechanism distributes TAO rewards based on these normalized scores

 ## Development

+### Storage System Implementation

+The JSON storage system consists of three main files:
+- `challenges.json`: Stores all challenge details and their status
+- `submissions.json`: Records submissions, scores, and evaluation results
+- `repositories.json`: Tracks repository locations and metadata

+The system includes file locking to prevent data corruption during concurrent access and automatic creation of storage files when they don't exist.

 ### Adding New Challenge Types